 The Bon Air Motel

 The crumbling Bon Air Motel stands on Route 30 near Williamstown and Mt.
 Blanchard in Hancock County, close to the Hardin County line.
-I passed this place once a couple of years ago when I missed my exit coming home from Toledo and had to take 30 from I-75 to Route 23 in Upper Sandusky.
+I passed this place once a couple of years ago when I missed my exit coming home from Toledo and used 30 as an alternate from I-75 to Route 23 in Upper Sandusky.
 Unfortunately I was in a hurry and didn't have time to stop and take pictures; these were taken on a return trip in July 2002.
 Route 30 is part of the old Lincoln Highway, which was America's first transcontinental highway.
 Completed in 1920, the Lincoln Highway stretched from New York City to San Francisco.
-The Lincoln predates Route 66, as well as the interstate system.
+The Lincoln predates the interstate system, as well as Route 66.
 In Ohio it cut across the north central portion of the state, missing every city of any size.
 This stretch of the Lincoln highway is home to at least half a dozen interesting abandoned places, but for my money the Bon Air is the best one.

 The old neon sign still stands near the road with the words "Truckers Welcome" at the top.
 Is there a lot of trucker discrimination out there?
 This seems like it might be worth salvaging, if you have a big truck and about eighty Navy Seals to help you get it down, as well as somebody who can restore it.
 At any rate, it's a neat sort of thing to see on a country highway.
 If you're interested in forgotten motels, check out my section on the Shamrock Motel on Route 40.